apache/druid/docs/development/geo.md

 ## Spatial indexing

-In any of the data specs, there is the option of providing spatial dimensions.
+You can provide spatial dimensions in any data spec.
 For example, you can specify spatial dimensions for a JSON data spec as follows:

 ```json